Holy Cross Crusaders: Conference Championships

+Traditions

+"Crusader" moniker and mascot

 It is reported that the name "Crusader" was first associated with Holy Cross in 1884 at an alumni banquet in Boston, where an engraved Crusader mounted on an armored horse appeared at the head of the menu.

 The name was rediscovered by Stanley Woodward, a sports reporter for the Boston Herald, when he used the term "Crusader" to describe the Holy Cross baseball team in a story written in 1925.
 The name appealed to the Holy Cross student body, which held a vote later in that year to decide whether this cognomen or one of the other two currently in use – "Chiefs" and "Sagamores"- would be adopted.
 On October 6, 1925, The Tomahawk, an earlier name of the student newspaper, reported that the results of the ballot were: Crusaders 143, Chiefs 17, Sagamores 7.

-Owing to the Post-9/11 controversy over the “Crusaders” nickname, only Holy Cross maintains the Crusaders nickname at the NCAA Division I level.
+Owing to the post-9/11 controversy over the “Crusaders” nickname, only Holy Cross maintains the Crusaders nickname at the NCAA Division I level.

+In 2018, college administrators reviewed the appropriateness of the school's use of the "Holy Cross Crusader" moniker and mascot.
+The school decided to retain the Crusader name but discontinue the use of a costumed knight mascot.
+Instead, the school adopted an interlocking "HC" on a purple shield to serve as its main logo.

+School spirit

+Football games and other athletic events are supported by the Holy Cross Goodtime Marching Band and the Holy Cross Cheer Team.